beb050123/Stock-Visualizer/README.md

-# Stock-Visualizer
+# Stonks

-A simple java program that displays several key indicators for a stock ticker of your choice.
+A Java program built with JavaFX and styles with CSS that displays the chart of a stock along with several key indicators.

-To begin, set your run configuration to "HelloApplication", and click run.
+## To-do

+- Add watchlist section
+- Add portfolio section
+- Add news section